snowplow/documentation/docs/recipes/recipe-marketing-attribution/index.md

 The most important goal of this guide is to help you learn something new about your customers!

 :::note
-Prerequisites: None!
+Prerequisites:

-You don't need any tooling to build a v1 model, you will need a warehouse and dbt to do the more advanced final section of this guide.
+* to build a proof of concept: None!
+* to build a production-ready model: dbt, a data warehouse / lake, ability to add a JS tag to a website, and a BDP Cloud account

 :::

 To achieve this, you will: